-Your participation in classroom discussion should be meaningful and appropriate.
+(a) Appropriate levels of voluntary participation: Your participation in classroom discussion should be meaningful and appropriate.
 Raise your hand to have a say in discussion when you have a comment that will contribute to the experience of the class as a whole, or when you have a question, the clarification of which will benefit the entire class.
 On occasion there are students who raise their hand too often and take up too much of the class's time.
-And in nearly every class, there are people who sit passively and rarely, if ever, contribute to classroom discussion.
-Try to not fall into either extreme.
+And in nearly every class, there are people who sit passively and essentially never contribute to classroom discussion.
+Aim to avoid either extreme.